Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Applications

-Thus $(H_t^L)_{t\in D}$ is a holomorphic family of type (B) in the sense of Kato and $H^L_t$ is self-adjoint, lower-semibounded and has compact resolvent for $t\in [0,T]$.
+Thus, $(H_t^L)_{t\in D}$ is a holomorphic family of type (B) in the sense of Kato and $H^L_t$ is selfadjoint, lower-semibounded and has compact resolvent for $t\in [0,T]$.
 We denote by $(E_n^L(t))_{n\in\NN}$ the eigenvalues of $H_t^L$, enumerated non-decreasingly and counting multiplicities.